Kristianne Kurner

 Bookkeeper

 Born and raised in Los Angeles County.
 Math was my favorite subject in school, and it was a natural transition into bookkeeping.
 Earned a BS (Bachelor’s of Science) degree in Business Administration with a major in Accounting from Cal Poly, Pomona.
 Worked as a bookkeeper while raising three daughters.
-Later, earned a MLIS (Master’s of Library and Information Science) degree from San Jose State University, and worked as a cataloging and systems librarian at two community colleges.
+Later, earned an MLIS (Master’s of Library and Information Science) degree from San Jose State University, and worked as a cataloging and systems librarian at two community colleges.
 Did collection development for one of their Theater Arts programs.
 Relocated to San Diego in 2017, continued remote bookkeeping, and worked as a part-time librarian at SD Miramar College.
 Excited to work with such friendly and creative spirits at NVA.
 Their passion for their work is boundless, and for me to branch out to the nonprofit accounting processes.